 Sec.
-301- Use of Arbitration Instead of Litigation to Address Challenge to Certain Forest Management Activities
+301- Use of Arbitration Instead of Litigation to Address Challenges to Certain Forest Management Activities

-(a) Directs the Secretary of Agriculture to establish a pilot program to resolve lawsuits filed against a forest management activity.
-Provides that a project may be settled
+- Directs the Secretary concerned to establish a pilot program to resolve lawsuits filed against a forest management activity.
+Provides that a project may be settled through arbitration at the sole discretion of the Secretary.
+Limits the maximum number of projects that may be arbitrated to 10 per Forest Service Region. - Requires a demand for arbitration to be filed within 30 days after the forest management activity was initiated and requires the demand to include a proposed alternative to the forest management activity. - Requires an intervening party in the arbitration to have submitted a public comment to the forest management activity during the development of the forest management

-- (b) Requires a demand for arbitration to be filed within 30 days after the forest management activity was initiated and requires the demand to include a proposed alternative to the forest management activity. - (c) Requires an intervening party in the arbitration to have submitted a public comment to the forest management activity during the development of the forest management activity.
-Requires an intervening party to endorse either the forest management activity put forward by the U.S. Forest Service, the alternative proposal put forward in the demand for arbitration or their own proposal and allows multiple interveners to join together to submit a joint proposal.
-Requires a request to intervene be filed within 30 days after the demand for arbitration was filed. - (d) Requires the Secretary of Agriculture to develop a list of 20 or more individuals to serve as arbitrators under this program.
-Requires arbitrators under this section to be certified by the American Arbitration Association. - (e) In resolving the arbitration, the arbitrator is required to select the forest management activity proposed by the Forest Service or an alternative proposal submitted with the demand for arbitration of an intervening party.
-Does not allow the arbitrator to modify any of the proposals. - (f) Clarifies the decision of the arbitrator shall not be considered a major federal action, is binding and is not subject to further judicial review. - (g) Requires that the arbitration be completed within 90 days after the demand for arbitration is filed.
+- activity.
+Requires an intervening party to endorse either the forest management activity put forward by the Secretary concerned, the alternative proposal put forward in the demand for arbitration or their own proposal and allows multiple interveners to join together to submit a joint proposal.
+Requires a request to intervene be filed within 30 days after the demand for arbitration was filed. - Requires the Secretary concerned to develop a list of 20 or more individuals to serve as arbitrators under this program.
+Requires arbitrators under this section to be certified by the American Arbitration Association. - Requires the Secretary concerned and the objector to agree on a mutually acceptable arbitrator for the case within 14 days.
+If an agreement is not reached within 14 days, the Secretary concerned may appoint an arbitrator from the list. - In resolving the arbitration, the arbitrator is required to select the forest management activity proposed by the Forest Service or an alternative proposal submitted with the demand for arbitration of an intervening party taking into account the effects of each option on forest health, habitat diversity, wildfire potential, insect and disease potential and timber production, among other considerations. - Does not allow the arbitrator to modify any of the proposals. - Clarifies the decision of the arbitrator shall not be considered a major federal action, is binding and is not subject to further judicial review. - Requires that the arbitration be completed within 90 days after the demand for arbitration is filed.